debridge-finance/debridge-contracts-v1/README.md

 ## Transfers

-**Debridge**

-Base contract for assets transfers.
+**DeBridgeGate**

+Contract for assets transfers.
+The user can transfer the asset to any of the approved chains.
 The admin manages the assets, fees and other important protocol parameters.
-The user can transfer the asset to any of the approved chains.

-**FullDebridge**

-Extends **Debridge** with the implementation of transfer methods for chains with low fees.

-**LightDebridge**

-Extends **Debridge** with the implementation of transfer methods to blockchains with high transaction fees (e.g. transfers to Ethereum).

 The detailed methods description can be found in the contracts themselves.